A judgment lien is a document notifying everyone who looks at it or its record that a judgment creditor has a right to collect against your property.

 The judgment debtor can also totally evade the payment of the judgment lien by filing for Chapter 7 bankruptcy.
 The judgment debtor, especially if he did not participate in the proceedings before the court, can move to vacate the judgment or sue the creditor, claiming that the judgment was acquired through fraud, bad faith, coercion or other means.
 It is best to consult with an attorney with faced with the prospect of a judgment lien.

 If you are wondering what a judgment lien is, you need to enforce a judgment, or to deal with judgment lien entered against you, we, at the law offices of Albert Goodwin, are here for you.
-We have offices in New York, NY, Brooklyn, NY and Queens, NY.
-You can call us at 718-509-9774 or send us an email at email@example.com.
+We are located in New York, NY.
+You can call us at 718-509-9774 or send us an email at [email protected].